• Aluminum Pink Corrugated Sheets System 1

 The aluminum spelling is used in the Webster's Dictionary of 1828.
 In his advertising handbill for his new electrolytic method of producing the metal in 1892, Charles Martin Hall used the -um spelling, despite his constant use of the -ium spelling in all the patents[58] he filed between 1886 and 1903.
 It has consequently been suggested[by whom?] that the spelling reflects an easier-to-pronounce word with one fewer syllable, or that the spelling on the flyer was a mistake.[citation needed] Hall's domination of production of the metal ensured that aluminum became the standard English spelling in North America.

-Q: Are the aluminum sheets suitable for manufacturing lighting fixtures?
+Q: Are 101 aluminum sheets suitable for aircraft manufacturing?

-Q: Can 101 aluminum sheets be CNC machined?
+Q: Can 101 aluminum sheets be used in aerospace applications?

-Q: Are aluminum sheets suitable for architectural louvers?
+Q: Are the aluminum sheets suitable for outdoor applications?

 Send your message to us